galanti3/Json2BakinPlugin/README.md

 * Exports unsupported RPG Maker commands as comments
 * Event-wise conversion: all pages contained in an MV event can be imported to a Bakin event at once.
 * Adds an alert comment prior to a command which requires modification
-* Human-friendly: Appends a human-readable description to each Bakin command and parameter (currently Japanese only)
+* Human-friendly: Appends a human-readable description to each Bakin command and parameter

 ## Download